 We made it in the dehydrator a few times and it came out great.
 You can save it for a long time this way, but it doesn’t last long at all around here anyway so I prefer making it in the oven simply because it’s faster.

 Now, I made this a few weeks ago with our last piece of meat and I was sure I wrote down the measurements somewhere but they are nowhere to be found.
 I blame the garden… But anyway, I wanted to share this with you…

-I start with a big piece of venison and a very sharp knife.
+I started with a big piece of venison and a very sharp knife.
 In this case, it was a front leg but it can be any piece.

-I start by cutting thin strips of meat…
+I started by cutting thin strips of meat…

 You want to try and cut all of them the same thickness so they bake evenly.

 It wasn’t easy to get all this meat off the bone.
-It will be much easier if you use a chunk of roast or steak and it is easier to cut when the meat is still a bit frozen.
+It will be much easier if you use a chunk of roast or steak and it’s easier to cut when the meat is still a bit frozen.

 But it’s our favorite way of eating venison and it was our last piece so I made the effort.